Buying Property in Singapore – The Process and Property Tax

 You will be granted the same tax treatment as Singapore Citizens.
 Therefore, the ABSD will be not be applied on your first residential purchase and your second, third & subsequent residential purchases will be taxable at 17% and 25% respectively.

-What is the u003cstrongu003eproperty taxesu003c/strongu003e a foreigner have to pay?
+What is the property taxes a foreigner have to pay?

 Property tax is a wealth tax levied on property ownership.
 It is not a tax on rental income.
 It is thus levied on the ownership of properties, irrespective of whether the property is occupied or vacant.